|Author:||Charette and Beaudette, 2018|

 |Lithology:||Potassic intrusive igneous rock|

-The Kuugaq Suite was introduced by Charette and Beaudette (2018) to distinguish well-foliated, even-grained and partially recrystallized granite lithologies from late, weakly foliated to massive potassic intrusions of the Narsajuaq Arc.
-The unit’s name is taken from the Kuugaq River located on NTS sheet 35L01.
+The Kuugaq Suite was introduced by Charette and Beaudette (2018) to distinguish intrusions of the Narsajuaq Lithotectonic Domain: 1) well-foliated, even-grained and partially recrystallized, and 2) porassic, late, slightly foliated to massive.
+The unit’s name is taken from the Kuugaq River located in sheet 35L01.
+The unit was extended east to Hudson Strait by Vanier and Lafrance (2020).

-Unit pPkug1 forms kilometric zones scattered throughout the Narsajuaq Arc.
-These zones are elongated following the east-west regional foliation and are locally folded.
+The Kuugaq Suite forms kilometric zones scattered throughout the Narsajuaq Domain.
+These zones are elongated following the E-W regional foliation and locally folded.

-The Kuugaq Suite granite is cut by granitoid intrusions and plutons of the Sanningajualuk Suite (pPsnn) and locally occurs as enclaves within them.
-It is generally close to large masses of foliated charnockite of the Siurartuuq Suite (pPsir1).
+The Kuugaq Suite granite is cut by granitoid intrusions and plutons of the Sanningajualuk Suite.
+It locally occurs as enclaves within them.
+It is generally close to large masses of foliated charnockite of the Siurartuuq Suite.
 However, the contact between these two units was not observed in the field.
-The contact is sharp with mesocratic hypersthene gabbronorite and diorite of the Pingasualuit Complex (pPpgs1).
+The contact is sharp with mesocratic hypersthene gabbronorite and diorite of the Pingasualuit Complex.

 Does not apply.